RTEMS/rtems-docs/cpu-supplement/arm.rst

 #. ``thumb/armv7-m/fpv4-sp-d16``: ARMv7-M, Thumb-2 instruction set with
    hardware integer division (SDIV/UDIV) and hard-float ABI FPv4-SP support

+#. ``thumb/cortex-m7/fpv5-d16``: Cortex-M7, Thumb-2 instruction set with
+   hard-float ABI and FPv5-D16 support

 #. ``eb/thumb/armv7-r``: ARMv7-R, Big-endian Thumb-2 instruction set

 #. ``eb/thumb/armv7-r/vfpv3-d16/hard``: ARMv7-R, Big-endian Thumb-2 instruction
    set with hard-float ABI VFP-D16 support

-Multilib 1. and 2. support the standard ARM7TDMI and ARM926EJ-S targets.
+Multilib 1., 2. and 3. support the standard ARM7TDMI and ARM926EJ-S processors.

-Multilib 3. supports the Cortex-M0 and Cortex-M1 cores.
+Multilib 4. supports the Cortex-M0 and Cortex-M1 cores.

-Multilib 8. supports the Cortex-M3 and Cortex-M4 cores, which have a special hardware integer division instruction (this is not present in the A and R profiles).
+Multilib 9. supports the Cortex-M3 and Cortex-M4 cores, which have a special hardware integer division instruction (this is not present in the A and R profiles).

-Multilib 9. supports the Cortex-M4 cores with a floating point unit.
+Multilib 10. supports the Cortex-M4 cores with a floating point unit.

+Multilib 11. supports the Cortex-M7 cores with a floating point unit.

-Multilib 4. and 5. support the Cortex-A processors.
+Multilib 5. and 6. support the Cortex-A processors.

-Multilib 6., 7., 10. and 11. support the Cortex-R processors.
+Multilib 7., 8., 12. and 13. support the Cortex-R processors.
 Here also
 big-endian variants are available.

 Use for example the following GCC options: